deutsche-nationalbibliothek/ebm4subjects/README.md

 Existing subject indexing methods are roughly categorized into lexical matching algortihms and statistical learning algorithms.
 Lexical matching algorithms search for occurences of subjects from the controlled vocabulary over a given input text on the basis of their string representation.
 Statistical learning tries to learn patterns between input texts and gold standard annotations from large training corpora.

-Statistical learning can only predict subjects that have occured in the gold standard used for training.
+Statistical learning can only predict subjects that have occured in the gold standard annotations used for training.
 It is uncapable of zero shot predictions.
 Lexical matching can find any subjects that are part of the vocabulary.
 Unfortunately, lexical matching often produces a large amount of false positives, as matching input texts and vocabulary solely on their string representation does not capture any semantic context.
+In particular, disambiguation of subjects with similar string representation is a problem.

 The idea of embedding based matching is to enhance lexcial matching with the power of sentence transformer embeddings.
-These embeddings can capture the semantic context of the input text and allow a vector based matching that does not rely (solely) on the string representation.
+These embeddings can capture the semantic context of the input text and allow a vector based matching that does not (solely) rely on the string representation.

 Benefits of Embedding Based Matching: